if1live/VRTK/Assets/VRTK/Documentation/API.md

   > `public override void StopGrab(bool applyGrabbingObjectVelocity)`

  * Parameters
-   * `bool applyGrabbingObjectVelocity` - If true will apply the current velocity of the grabbing object to the grabbed object on release.
+   * `bool applyGrabbingObjectVelocity` - If `true` will apply the current velocity of the grabbing object to the grabbed Interactable Object on release.
  * Returns
    * _none_

-The StopGrab method ends the grab of the current object and cleans up the state.
+The StopGrab method ends the grab of the current Interactable Object and cleans up the state.

 #### CreateTrackPoint/4